yugabyte/yugabyte-db/docs/content/preview/admin/ysqlsh.md

 ### Connect to a database

-{{< note title="Yugabyte Cloud" >}}
+{{< note title="YugabyteDB Managed" >}}

-For information on connecting to a Yugabyte Cloud cluster using ysqlsh, refer to [Connect via client shells](../../yugabyte-cloud/cloud-connect/connect-client-shell/).
+For information on connecting to a YugabyteDB Managed cluster using ysqlsh, refer to [Connect via client shells](../../yugabyte-cloud/cloud-connect/connect-client-shell/).

 {{< /note >}}